Acsigen/sysadmin-playground/Containers/Traefik.md

 # HTTP Entry point address.
 TRAEFIK_ENTRYPOINTS_WEB_ADDRESS=:80

 # Targeted entry point of the redirection.
-This activates the HTTP to HTTPS redirection.
 TRAEFIK_ENTRYPOINTS_WEB_HTTP_REDIRECTIONS_ENTRYPOINT_TO=websecure

 # Scheme used for the redirection.
 (Default: https)